Struggling with WordPress emails not sending?

 Fix Contact Form 7 Not Sending Emails

-If you're having trouble with Contact Form 7 not sending emails, make sure that the "From" address you added in Contact Form 7's settings matches the email address that you configured with your email sending service.
-You should also make sure that your "From" and "To" email addresses don't match, as this can trigger warnings in Gmail.
+If you're having trouble with Contact Form 7 not sending emails, make sure that the "From" address you added in Contact Form 7's settings matches the email address that you configured with your email-sending service.
+You should also ensure that your "From" and "To" email addresses don't match, as this can trigger warnings in Gmail that will lead to sending difficulties.

 Here's how:

-- Go to Contact > Contact Forms and select the form where you're having issues.
+1. Go to Contact > Contact Forms and select the form you're having issues with.

-- Make sure that the "From" address uses your site's domain name (which should be the domain name that you authenticated with your email sending service).
+3. Make sure that the "From" address uses your site's domain name (which should be the domain name that you authenticated with your email-sending service).

 Fix WPForms Not Sending Emails

-If you're having trouble with WPForms not sending emails, make sure that the "From" address you added in WPForms's settings matches the email address that you configured with your email sending service.
-You should also make sure that your "From" and "To" email addresses don't match, as this can trigger warnings in Gmail.
+If you're having trouble with WPForms not sending emails, ensure that the "From" address you added in WPForms's settings matches the email address you configured with your email-sending service.
+You should also ensure that your "From" and "To" email addresses don't match, which can raise red flags for Gmail.

 Here's how:

-- Make sure that the "From" address uses your site's domain name (which should be the domain name that you authenticated with your email sending service).
+4. Make sure that the "From" address uses your site's domain name (which should be the domain name that you authenticated with your email-sending service).

 Fix Gravity Forms Not Sending Emails

-If you're having trouble with Gravity Forms not sending emails, make sure that the "From" address you added in Gravity Forms's settings matches the email address that you configured with your email sending service.
-You should also make sure that your "From" and "To" email addresses don't match, as this can trigger warnings in Gmail.
+If you're having trouble with Gravity Forms not sending emails, ensure that the "From" address you added in Gravity Forms's settings matches the email address you configured with your email-sending service.
+You should also ensure that your "From" and "To" email addresses don't match, as this can trigger warnings in Gmail.

 Here's how:

-- Make sure that the "From" address uses your site's domain name (which should be the domain name that you authenticated with your email sending service).
+4. Make sure that the "From" address uses your site's domain name (which should be the domain name that you authenticated with your email-sending service).

 Fix Ninja Forms Not Sending Emails

-If you're having trouble with Ninja Forms not sending emails, make sure that the "From" address you added in Ninja Forms's settings matches the email address that you configured with your email sending service.
-You should also make sure that your "From" and "To" email addresses don't match, as this can trigger warnings in Gmail.
+First, make sure that the "From" address you added in Ninja Forms's settings matches the email address that you configured with your email-sending service.
+You should also make sure that your "From" and "To" email addresses don't match — you guessed it, that can trigger a warning for Gmail that can lead to sending difficulties.

 Here's how:

-- Expand the Advanced toggle to see the "From" email address.
-If you don't see the "From" email address, you need to enable developer mode by going to Ninja Forms > Settings in your main WordPress dashboard and checking the box for Form Builder "Dev Mode".
+4. Expand the Advanced toggle to see the "From" email address.
+If you don't see the "From" email address, you need to enable developer mode by going to Ninja Forms > Settings in your main WordPress dashboard and checking the box for Form Builder "Dev Mode."

-- Make sure that the "From" address uses your site's domain name (which should be the domain name that you authenticated with your email sending service).
+5. Make sure that the "From" address uses your site's domain name (which should be the domain name that you authenticated with your email-sending service).

 Fix Other WordPress Form Plugins Not Sending Notification Emails